Arthur Kill Terminal

 What are the economic impacts of the construction and operations of Arthur Kill Terminal?

 The results of an independent economic analysis show that the construction of AKT will have a positive impact of $507 million for each of the 2 years of construction.
 Once the port is operating, it is expected to have a positive impact each year of $150 million.
 A significant part of that impact will be on Staten Island.
-We also expect that AKT will be a magnet for other offshore wind investments in Staten Island and the region, making other nearby sites prime prospects for offshore wind manufacturing and other supply chain businesses and contributing to hundreds, if not thousands, of additional new jobs.
+We also expect that AKT will be a magnet for other maritime-industrial investments in Staten Island and the region, contributing to hundreds, if not thousands, of additional new jobs.

 What local business opportunities will be created by Arthur Kill Terminal?

-Arthur Kill Terminal will be a major source of new business for local suppliers and service providers in a wide variety of businesses.
+Arthur Kill Terminal will be a major source of new business for local suppliers and service providers in a wide variety of businesses, including in most construction disciplines.
 AKT will begin the process of qualifying local contractors for construction in late 2022/early 2023.
 AKT will prioritize contracting opportunities for local businesses in disadvantaged communities, MWBEs, SDVOBs, and DBEs.

 Jobs and Workforce development